vmware/terraform-provider-nsxt/website/docs/d/transport_zone.html.markdown

 * `description` - Description of the transport zone.

-* `host_switch_name` - The name of the host switch that was installed on the NSX edge.
+* `host_switch_name` - TName of the host switch on all transport nodes in this transport zone that will be used to run NSX network traffic.

-* `transport_type` - The transport type of this transport zone.
+* `transport_type` - The transport type of this transport zone (OVERLAY or VLAN).